What’s a Wardrobe Orphan?

 The Personality Orphan can sometimes be attributed to shopping with a friend who may have a very different style personality than you.
 Maybe you are predominantly Classic and Feminine, and your friend is a Relaxed Creative.
 The shirt she loved, and you bought, fits her personality but doesn’t work for you because it doesn’t fit yours!
 You may love a pattern, color or style, and the friend who wears them well, but that pattern/color/style never feels right on you, because it isn’t your style personality.

 Another common shopping fail occurs when we shop with someone who has a fixed idea of what (they think) you should wear.
 Beware shopping with relations… (Moms and teens battle this one all the time!)
 The best way to avoid these Personality Orphans is to know thyself!
-Work on honing your Style Recipe.
-Keep your Style Recipe on a card in your wallet.
-(Not an outfit recipe, that’s a horse of a different color!
-A bit of Style Recipe information can be found here.)
+Work on honing your Style Cocktail.
+Keep your Style Cocktail on a card in your wallet.
+(Not an Outfit Recipe, that’s a horse of a different color!
+A bit of Style Cocktail information can be found here.)
 Before you pull out your wallet to pay, look at the card and check if the garment you are holding fits your style words.
 If it doesn’t, analyze what it is you love about it, and apply that to an item that does fit your Recipe.

 It is good to step out of our comfort zone and try new things, but baby-step it.
 Try just one new part of the pattern/style/color rather than all at once.
 Maybe you want to try the cold-shoulder trend.
 So, buy that top in a color you know you look great in.
 That gives it the familiarity you may need to take the leap and wear it out of the house!